Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

       - Consider the use of forced-response and request-response options to reduce missing data.
         - Forced-response options do not allow participants to move forward without completing an item.
 Request-response options notify a respondent if they skip a question and ask if they still would like to move forward without responding.
         - Be aware that adding a forced-response option to sensitive questions has the potential to be harmful and produce bad data.
 If adding a forced-response option to a sensitive question, consider allowing those participants to opt-out in another way (e.g., "Prefer not to answer") (@kaplowitz_5_2020; @kopper_survey_2023).
-1. Choose an appropriate type and format to display each item.
+1. Choose an appropriate question type and format to display each item.
     - Become familiar with the various question types available in your tool (e.g., rank order, multiple choice, text box, slider scale).
     - Become familiar with the various formats (e.g., radio button, drop-down, checkbox).
     - For example, if your item is a rank order question (ranking three items), creating this question as a multi-line, free-text entry form may lead to duplicate entries (such as entering a rank of *1* more than once).
 However, using something like a rank order question type with a drag and drop format ensures that participants are not allowed to duplicate rankings.
-1. If there is a finite number of response options for an item, and the number isn’t too large (less than ~ 20), use controlled vocabularies (i.e., a pre-defined list of values) rather than an open-text field [@openaire_eu_basics_2018; @uk_data_service_research_2023].
+1. If there is an finite number of response options for an item, and the number isn’t too large (less than ~ 20), use controlled vocabularies (i.e., a pre-defined list of values) rather than an open-text field [@openaire_eu_basics_2018; @uk_data_service_research_2023].
     - For example, list school name as a drop-down item rather than having participants enter a school name.
       - This prevents variation in text entry (e.g., "Sunvalley Middle", "sunvalley", "Snvally Middle"), which ultimately creates unnecessary data cleaning work and may even lead to unusable values.
 1. If there is an infinite number of response options for an item or the number of options is large, use an open-text box.